-At the back of this document we list some studies of interest, including information from evaluations and case studies regarding how to provide a quality sport offering.
+At the back of this document we list some studies of interest, including some information from evaluations and case studies regarding how to provide a quality sport offering.

-One of the future aims of UTSNZ is to encourage more New Zealand specific research into the value of competitive sport in tertiary settings.
+One of the future aims of UTSNZ is to encourage more NZ specific research into the value of competitive sport in tertiary settings.
 UTSNZ looks forward to working with tertiary institutions and national sport organisations to further build the evidence around the value of sport.
-If you want to discuss research, or find more information, don't hesitate to contact us www.utsnz.co.nz
+If you want to discuss research, or find more information, don't hesitate to contact us.

-What can competitive sport in the tertiary sector contribute to the wider sport sector?
+What can competitive sport in the tertiary sector contribute to wider sport sector?

-Below is a summary of known positive associations between competitive sport and the tertiary sector.
+Below is a summary of the known positive associations between competitive sport and the tertiary sector.